-----BEGIN PGP SIGNED MESSAGE-----

 that.
 I don't know about which firmware are you speaking about

-but in my experience if you want to end up in a stable, powerful
+experience if you want to end up in a stable, powerful

 and flexible system you need more than "few small scripts".